The Warfare of Faithful Godliness - 1 Timothy 2

 1 Timothy 1:19 — This charge I commit unto thee, son Timothy, according to the prophecies which went before on thee, that thou by them mightest war a good warfare; 19 Holding faith, and a good conscience; which some having put away concerning faith have made shipwreck: 20 Of whom is Hymenaeus and Alexander; whom I have delivered unto Satan, that they may learn not to blaspheme.

-Paul highlights without being permissive the carnality and weaknesses of the flesh.
-He leads with the challenge to faithful Godliness, he continues with both the challenges and keys to keeping this charge, and then concludes the letter repeating the challenge.
+Paul highlights the carnality and weaknesses of the flesh without permitting them.
+He leads with the challenge to faithful Godliness, continues with both the difficulties and keys to keeping this charge, and then concludes the letter repeating the same challenge of faithful continuance.

 1 Timothy 4:16 — Take heed unto thyself, and unto the doctrine; continue in them: for in doing this thou shalt both save thyself, and them that hear thee.

-In chapter 2, Paul hits the nail on the head.
-Despite it presenting in different ways sometimes, its the same root problem both the Godly man and the Godly womean are wise to war a good warfare on — pride.
-To reduce any section of this letter to just "how women should dress" is missing the universal and provocative message.
+In chapter 2 specifically, Paul hits the nail on the head.
+Despite pride presenting in different ways, its the same root problem both the Godly man and the Godly woman are wise to war a good warfare against.
+To reduce any section of this letter to just "how women should dress" is missing this universally provocative message.
 Men and women have a common enemy and if we can identify it, we can call it out and overcome it.
 These passages are are not artillary for legalism, but are Holy Ghost precision strikes on what was and is causing so many to lose out.
-Godly men and Godly women have jobs to do if we can mange to get out our own ways and allow God to lead us.
+Godly men and Godly women are called by God to do a work and if we can manage to get out of our own way and God will lead us in accomplishing this work.

 1 Timothy 2:1 — ¶ I exhort therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men; 2 For kings, and for all that are in authority; that we may lead a quiet and peaceable life in all godliness and honesty.
 3 For this is good and acceptable in the sight of God our Saviour; 4 Who will have all men to be saved, and to come unto the knowledge of the truth.
 5 For there is one God, and one mediator between God and men, the man Christ Jesus; 6 Who gave himself a ransom for all, to be testified in due time.
 7 Whereunto I am ordained a preacher, and an apostle, (I speak the truth in Christ, and lie not;) a teacher of the Gentiles in faith and verity.
 8 I will therefore that men pray every where, lifting up holy hands, without wrath and doubting.